There's a Right Way to Store Your Cheese—Here's How

 - A resealable plastic bag will do the job, but it’s not the ideal storage solution for your cheese.
 The best way to wrap leftovers really depends on the particular type; see the list of kinds of cheeses below to see how to store your cheese.

-- Whatever the sort of cheese, stash it in the vegetable crisper of the refrigerator, where the temperature is cold and stable.
+- Whatever the sort of cheese, store it in the vegetable crisper of the refrigerator, where the temperature is cold and stable.

 - Use a fresh piece of plastic wrap or wax paper to rewrap cheese after each use.

 - The length of time you can keep cheese also differs according to the variety; in general, the harder the cheese, the longer it will last.

 Hard, aged cheeses (Parmigiano-Reggiano, aged Gouda): First wrap in wax or parchment paper, then add a layer of plastic wrap.